vincent-noel/SigNetSim/README.md

 ## Configure the apache server

-	bash scripts/configure_apache.sh
+	bash scripts/configure_apache.sh [folder]

-The server will run on localhost/signetsim, with a default Admin with admin:admin credentials.
+The server will run on localhost/[folder], with a default Admin with admin:admin credentials.

 ## Running withing a docker

 	bash scripts/run_docker.sh

-The server will run on localhost:8080/signetsim, with a default Admin with admin:admin credentials.
+The server will run on localhost:8080, with a default Admin with admin:admin credentials.

 ## License